General Terms & Conditions

 - When not otherwise agreed upon, the invoices of the supplier become payable in full 30 days following invoicing.
 Payment is first considered as having been made when the supplier has the amount at his disposal.

-- When payments are deferred or the orderer is in default, we are authorised to charge interest to an amount of 8% p.a. above the respective basic interest rate in addition to the purchase price claim.
+- If payment is deferred or if the orderer is in default, we shall be entitled to charge interest at a rate of 9 percentage points p.a. above the respective base interest rate on the purchase price claim.
+The supplier shall be at liberty to assert any further damage caused by default.

 IV.
 Delivery period